 It’s a tragic day when a highly influential Christian leader turns away from God.
 It’s even more devastating when they take others with them and continue to speak into people’s lives through social media and other outlets.
-There used to be a shame in denying that Jesus is the Son of God; yet in this era, people are embracing it and calling it an “awakening.”
+There used to be a shame in denying that Jesus is the Son of God, yet in this era, people embrace it and call it an “awakening.”

 If you are like me, you grew up with the haunting shadow of a book called I Kissed Dating Goodbye sitting on a bookshelf in your house.
 Your parents patiently awaited the day boys/girls no longer looked like cooties so you could read the book to learn the dangers of the world’s definition of dating.
-Joshua Harris has been in the limelight for more than twenty years; however, over the last three years, he’s been in transition.
-From being a pastor at a megachurch and a married man; Joshua has now divorced his wife, made statements apologizing for his past teachings and books, and told the world through Instagram that he no longer calls himself a Christian.
+Joshua Harris has been in the limelight for more than twenty years; however, he’s been in transition over the last three years.
+From being a pastor at a megachurch and a married man, Joshua has now divorced his wife, made statements apologizing for his past teachings and books, and told the world through Instagram that he no longer calls himself a Christian.

 Like it says in Romans 8:7-9, “The mind governed by the flesh is hostile to God; it does not submit to God’s law, nor can it do so.
 Those who are in the realm of the flesh cannot please God.
 You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ/Yeshua, they do not belong to Yeshua.”